mtgjson/mtgjson-website/docs/files/modern-cards/README.md

 }
 ---

-# ModernPrintings
+# ModernCards

-All sets, restricted to sets legal in Modern.
+All cards, restricted to sets legal in Modern.

 > Data type: `anonymous object(string: object)`